solvcon/solvcon/README.rst

 - Unstructured mesh consisting of mixed elements in two- and three-dimensional space.
-- Use of advanced Message-Passing Interface (MPI) libraries.
+- Interface to Message-Passing Interface (MPI) libraries.
 - Automatic distributed-memory parallelization by domain decomposition.
 - Highly modularized solving kernels of PDEs to decouple pthread and CUDA from domain decomposition for hybrid parallelism.
+- In situ visualization by calling VTK library.
+- Standalone writers of VTK legacy and XML file formats implemented in pure Python.
+- Built-in communication layer by using socket: working without MPI installed.
 - Integration to supercomputer (cluster) batch systems: automatic construction of submit scripts.
-- Built-in writers to VTK legacy and XML formats.
-- Built-in communication layer by using socket: working without MPI installed.

 Install
 =======